teuk/mediabot_v3/install/migrations/README.md

 Without that option, the helper preserves its historical interactive `-p` prompt.

+## Long-lived database reconciliation

+`20260823_legacy_schema_reconciliation.sql` is a compatibility migration for installations whose database predates the canonical 3.3 schema history.
+It is not needed to make a fresh install correct: the fresh schema and the normal 3.3-to-current migration path are already equivalent.

+The migration is fail-closed.
+It checks narrowing/index/FK preconditions before DDL, preserves rows and `USER.hostmasks_legacy`, normalizes historical utf8mb3/latin1 table defaults to `utf8mb4_unicode_ci`, restores canonical column/index/FK definitions, and deliberately keeps unrelated extra indexes.

+For a long-lived production database, rehearse this migration on a clone and make a database backup before applying it to the real instance.

 ## Recommended application method

 Use the interactive SQL client and explicit UTF-8 settings: